WJSoftware/dr-fetch/README.md

     ;
 ```

+> [!NOTE]
-> **NOTE**: The content type can also be matched passing a regular expression instead of a string.
+> The content type can also be matched passing a regular expression instead of a string.

 Now the fetcher object is ready for use.